 More information about the transcript requirement is available in the Application Guide.

 A CV/résumé is compulsory for all applications.
 Most applicants choose to submit a document of one to two pages highlighting their academic achievements and any relevant professional experience.

-You should provide a personal statement explaining (in English) why you want to study this particular master’s course, focusing on academic rather than personal achievements, interests and aspirations.
+You should provide a personal statement written in English that explains why you want to study this particular master’s course, focusing on academic rather than personal achievements, interests and aspirations.

 This will be assessed for: